 More Peace-Of-Mind, Less Toxic “Gick”

-After using a torch you are left with by-products of this combustion.
+If you use a propane torch you are left with the exhaust which is purposefully tainted with just a pinch rotten egg smell for safety and detection purposes.
 The C02 will hang out at the bottom foot of your living space and for this reason typically take longer to dissipate.
-These gases do not float upwards and more often will “sit and soak” around the bottom 1″ of your sesh-room.
-One friend of mine reported that the sulphuric smell (which is added to propane as a safety measure to detect C02) ended up soaking into his garage floor to the point where he now has a permenent smell stuck in the concrete surface.
-These gases have not been proven to cause acute death, but that’s not the point.
-Many people make some effort to at least minimize the amount of toxic “gick” in their living spaces for peace-of-mind.
-Burning gas through a butane torch can release some un-wanted by products into your home environment and wastes a significant amount of energy.
+These gases do not float upwards and more often will “sit and soak” around the bottom 1″ of your session space.
+One friend of mine reported that the sulfuric smell (which is added to propane as a safety measure to detect CO2) ended up soaking into his garage floor to the point where he now has that smell stuck in the concrete surface.

 There Are Often Better Portable Options

-When camping, if you have a vehicle you can usually use a cheap inverter to power an e-nail using the cigarette lighter socket.
-There are also “portable e-nail” products available, but they just don’t deliver heat as well as a “real” nail, and aren’t nearly as reliable in the long-run (probably because of the battery load slowly becoming uneven or just plain slow over-heating.
+A cheap inverter will power an e-nail using the cigarette lighter socket while out on a camping trip.
+There are also “portable e-nail” products available, but they just don’t deliver heat as well as a “real” nail.
+The batteries and heating elements aren’t nearly as reliable in the long-run.
 I have yet to read a review from someone who is satisfied with these “portable e-nails” after more than a year’s use.
 There are e-pens, and there are e-nails.
 Let’s just say there are e-nails and there is everything else.
-There is a big difference in heating power and taste with dabs dropped straight onto a small coil and dabs dropped onto a proper nail with an e-nail coil heating around it.
+There is a big difference in heating power and taste with the smaller coil compared to a proper e-nail coil and nail.

 I do still keep a torch around for other purposes.
 I will say that there is one thing that I still depend on my torch for and that is to remove certain nails that are completely stuck from reclaim.
 A lot of the time hot water alone will work, but I will give the torch some praise after being so critical.
 A butane torch is still the easiest way to remove a sticky nail.
 That being said, this is only necessary with my setup maybe every few months at the very earliest.
 Also, having a more constant heat source could be a bad thing for the accident prone.
 This is also true for people living with animals or humans.
 Check out Leafly’s handy explanation on why e-nails aren’t right for everyone.